Do you routinely look for ways to drive innovation with your demand generation approach? Or do you feel behind the curve?

-I don’t want to be an early adopter, but I want to be on the forefront before the competition, catches up with us.
-So, I’m lucky by having kind of a creative outlook, and I think.
+I don’t want to be an early adopter, but I want to be at the forefront before the competition catches up with us.
+So, I’m lucky to have a kind of a creative outlook, and I think.

 Jeanne: So, we each have a story, we have a back story that goes back some 13 years now-

 We know each other.
 We worked together, you know, you have a family, you know my family, and that’s a story.

 So, I sent a note to my internal content team, and I said, “Hey, I’m doing this podcast.
 When it gets published, I think we should do a press release and post it on the blog and backlink to Brian’s blog because that’s where he’s going to be posting it,” but, that’s not creative.

 Don’t you think that’s where people kind of drop the ball?